christippett/raycast-export-explorer/README.md

 1. **Upload your .rayconfig file** - Select the encrypted configuration file exported from Raycast
 2. **Enter your passphrase** - The same password you used when exporting from Raycast
 3. **Decrypt** - The app will decrypt and parse your configuration
-4. **Download notes** - Individual notes can be downloaded as Markdown files
+4. **Download notes** - Individual notes can be downloaded as Markdown files, or all notes as a single ZIP file

 ## Architecture